Convex-Dev/design/cad/026_lisp/README.md

 The reader syntax in the `convex-core` reference implementation is available as a [ANTLR Grammar](https://github.com/Convex-Dev/convex/blob/develop/convex-core/src/main/antlr4/convex/core/lang/reader/antlr/Convex.g4)

 NOTE: Use of the Reader is not mandatory: it is possible to construct Convex Lisp forms programmatically (or even directly build pre-compiled CVM Ops)  rather than parsing a String via the Reader.
 This may offer marginal performance benefits in some applications, e.g. JVM based systems that need to construct a large number of transactions.

+## Coding Conventions

+The following conventions are recommended and/or generally utilised in Convex Lisp libraries:

+### Hyphenation

+Hyphens are generally preferred for symbol names, e.g. `do-something` (rather than `do_something` or `doSomething`).
+This makes no difference to the CVM, but is primarily done for consistency with other Lisp based languages.

+### Constant naming

+Prefer capitalised names like `PRICE` for global configuration variables and constants.
+This is to differentiate clearly from local, temporary or dynamically changing values.

+### Keywords vs. Symbols

+If in doubt whether to use Symbols or Keywords, the following may be helpful:
+- Symbols are best when referring to values defined in the current environment (e.g. using `def`)
+- Keywords are best as keys in data structures or literal / constant values since they do not require quoting for such usage

+### Clojure Consistency

+Where possible, coding style should be consistent with Clojure which shares a very similar syntax to Convex Lisp.

+The [Clojure Style Guide](https://github.com/bbatsov/clojure-style-guide) may be informative.